Hors Catégorie Vineyards

 Christophe Baron's steep hillside Syrah vineyard in the Walla Walla foothills channels the spirit of Hermitage into fractured basalt.

-Hors Categorie Vineyards is a single-vineyard Syrah project from Christophe Baron, the founder of Cayuse Vineyards.
-Discovered in 2005 and planted in 2011, the 2.2-acre vineyard clings to a steep hillside in the foothills of the Blue Mountains, where the North Fork converges with the Walla Walla River.
-The site's fractured basalt soils, extreme slope, and multiple exposures reminded Baron of Hermitage in the Northern Rhone.
-Yields are cropped at less than a ton per acre, producing tiny quantities of highly concentrated Syrah that critics have called one of the finest expressions of the variety in America.
-The 2022 vintage received 99 points from Owen Bargreen.
+Hors Catégorie Vineyards is a single-vineyard Syrah project from Christophe Baron, the founder of Cayuse Vineyards.
+Discovered in 2005 and planted in 2011, the 2.5-acre vineyard clings to a steep hillside in the foothills of the Blue Mountains, where the North Fork converges with the Walla Walla River.
+The site's fractured basalt soils and extreme slope reminded Baron of Hermitage in the Northern Rhone.
+Yields are cropped at around a ton per acre, producing tiny quantities of highly concentrated Syrah that critics have called one of the finest expressions of the variety in America.
+Part of Christophe Baron's Bionic Wines portfolio, the 2022 vintage received 100 points from Owen Bargreen.

 - Located in the foothills of the Blue Mountains where the North Fork converges with the Walla Walla River, within the Walla Walla Valley AVA

-- Vineyard elevations range from 1,300 to 1,500 feet with steep faces angled west, south, and east on very shallow fragmented basalt soils
+- Vineyard elevations begin around 1,300 feet on a steep south-facing slope of very shallow fragmented basalt soils

-- The 2022 Hors Categorie Syrah received 99 points from Owen Bargreen, who called it 'every bit a world-class wine'
+- The 2022 Hors Catégorie Syrah received 100 points from Owen Bargreen, who called it 'every bit a world-class wine'

 Site Discovery and Planting